julieoyen/API-development-assignement-julieoyen/README.md

 ## API Development Assignment

 ### This project is a demonstration of server-side development with Node.js, a SQL database (MySQL), and a basic frontend interface to interact with the API.
-The backend is hosted on Render, and the frontend is deployed on Netlify.

 ## Table of Contents: